Yoruba culture: Polygamy

 Polygamy has a longstanding history within traditional Yoruba culture.
 As seen in a Yoruba framework, marriage is first and foremost a union between families with the goal of childbearing rather than a romantic contract between two individuals.
 Thus, sexual pleasure and love between the parties involved are not the objects of marriage.
 Naturally, the position of king holds great importance in Yoruba culture, but importance is also particularly accorded to the king's partners.
 As it is ideal for the king to produce as many children as possible, he is expected to have more wives than anyone else.

-Gender Fluidity
+Gender

-Women as Bridegrooms
+Women Co wives

 As the practice of having multiple wives was common in pre-colonial and colonial times, the primary wife would sometimes encourage and even help her husband find a new wife.
 This was financially beneficial for the new bride and allowed for the social responsibilities of a wife to be shared between more than one woman.